 - Walk in the footsteps of the ancient Moorish kings at the spectacular Alhambra Palace

 - Go on a tapas tour through downtown Madrid, plus try paella and churros con chocolate

 Want to cross another incredible country off your bucket list?
-Most travelers choose to extend their trip by joining the longer Europe for Older Teens: Spain, Portugal & Morocco program.
+Most travelers choose to extend their trip by joining the extended Europe for Older Teens: Spain, Portugal & Morocco program.

 DAY 1: DEPART FROM NEW YORK (JFK)